EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 = 1.5 - November 23rd, 2016 =
 * Version 1.5 includes a brand new feature - saved tabs - as well as a number of bug fixes, style tweaks, code clean-up, and comments
 * Saved Tabs: A new settings page has been added for users to create / update / delete saved tabs (see FAQ for more information)
-* Saved Tabs: On the product edit page, a new button ('Apply a Saved Tab') has been added that allows you to choose one of your saved tabs and apply it to the current product
+* Saved Tabs: On the product edit page, a new button ('Add a Saved Tab') has been added that allows you to choose one of your saved tabs and add it to the current product
 * Custom Tabs section of the edit product page is now responsive
 * Adding a new tab initializes a new wp_editor (WYSIWYG) instead of a plain textarea
 * Added warning message when two tabs have the same title